ymniquet/eQuimageLab/src/equimagelab/docs/source/index.rst

 eQuimageLab documentation
 =========================

-eQuimageLab is a python package to process astronomical images in `Jupyter Lab <https://jupyter.org/>`_ notebooks.
+eQuimageLab is a python package to process astronomical images in `JupyterLab <https://jupyter.org/>`_ notebooks.

 .. toctree::
    :maxdepth: 1